-The Directors of the Fund Manager are responsible for the preparation of financial statements that give a true and fair view of the Company for the year ended 30 June 2022 to the date of approval of the financial statements, in accordance with International Financial Reporting Standards (IFRSs) and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.
+The Directors of the Fund Manager are responsible for the preparation of financial statements that give a true and fair view of the Company for the year ended 30 June 2023 to the date of approval of the financial statements, in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.
 More details of the responsibilities of the directors are shown on page 8.